When Can You Fly After Wisdom Teeth Removal and Why?

 If you are looking to fly within the first 48 hours of your wisdom teeth removal, here are the what you should consider:

-• Consult your dentist.
+• Consult your dentist first.
 Your dentist or oral surgeon will examine the extraction site to ensure that it is healing as it should.
 They can also provide you with specific instruction on caring for your wound during the flight and answer any concerns you may have.

 • Prepare sufficient pain medication.
 You will likely experience some pain or discomfort during the flight.
 Cabin pressure as well as general anxiety during the flight can intensify any pain you are already suffering from.
 Adding on, you should avoid narcotic painkillers before and during the flight as it may lead to unwanted side effects including dizziness, nausea, and drowsiness.

 • Request for ice packs.
-To reduce the swelling on your cheeks, ask for ice packs from the flight attendants.
-Place it on the swollen area for approximately 10 minutes for every 4 to 6 hours.
+To reduce the swelling on your cheeks, prepare a cold pack or ask for ice packs from the flight attendants.
+Place it on the swollen area for approximately 10 minutes for every 2 to 3 hours.
 You may want to prepare a Ziploc bag beforehand so that it can be filled up with ice during the flight.

 • Request or prepare soft food.
 After the surgery, you should stick to a soft food diet to avoid injuring the surgical site.
 This means abstaining from hard, crunchy food and consuming soft and mushy food.
 Examples of soft food include mash potatoes, scrambled eggs, ice cream, yogurt, and soup.
 If you are on a long haul flight, submit a request to the airline at least a day before the flight.

-• Avoid rinsing your mouth too vigorously with water or mouthwash.
+• Avoid rinsing your mouth too vigorously.
 This can irritate the surgical site and potentially dislodge the blood clot from the socket.

 • Avoid using a straw.
 The use of a straw can create suction in the mouth, which can dislodge the blood clot in the surgical site.